prasannajeet/RedditK/README.md

 # RedditK - A Kolin Reddit App
 RedditK - A Kolin Reddit App

-This app is written in 100 percent Kotin.
-It is my first ever Kotling app.
+This app is written in 100 percent Kotlin.
+It is my first ever Kotlin app.